Time spent in a ball by a critical branching random walk: Introduction

+\end{theorem} We note that the restriction $r\ge r_0$ in the above theorem could be dropped and replaced by $r\ge 1$, at the cost of some mild additional work, but since we shall not need it, we refrain from giving more details.

-In dimension four on the other hand, things are more subtle, and large excursions start to play a decisive role.
+In dimension four, the situation is more subtle, and large excursions start to play a decisive role.
 In particular, one can show that all exponential moments of $|\eta_r|/r^2$ are infinite, when starting for instance from $\partial B_{2r}$.
 Thus one needs to consider instead a truncated version of $\eta_r$ and renormalize it conveniently.
 We do this here, by killing the BRW once it reaches some large distance.
 To formulate our result, we define the deposition on $B_r$ of trajectories which remain in $B_R$ for $R>2r$:

 In other words $\eta_{r,R}$ is the set of vertices of $\mathcal T(B_R)$ corresponding to hitting times of $\partial B_r$.
 Then, we obtain the following. \begin{theorem} Assume $d = 4$.
-There exist positive constants $c$ and $\lambda_0$, such that for any $0\le \lambda\le \lambda_0$, any $r\ge 1$, $R\ge 2r$, and all $x\in B_R\setminus B_{2r}$,
+There exist positive constants $c$, $r_0$ and $\lambda_0$, such that for any $0\le \lambda\le \lambda_0$, any $r\ge r_0$, $R\ge 2r$, and all $x\in B_R\setminus B_{2r}$,